OpenTwinCities/opentwincities.github.com/README.md

   event is a draft.
 * meetup_id - ID of an associated Meetup event.
 If this is provided, a Meetup RSVP button will appear on the event's page.
+* source_meetup_content - If True, the event's description will be pulled by the browser from Meetup's API and inserted into the body of the event post.
 * rsvp_url - Absolute URL to a webpage that allows the user to register for the event.
 If meetup_id isn't provided, this will appear on the event's page.
 * venue_name - Name of the place that the event is being held at.
 This will